-- f) The opportunity for the Athlete to provide an explanation within a short deadline: - g) The opportunity for the Athlete to provide Substantial Assistance as set out under Code Article 10.7.1, to admit the anti-doping rule violation and potentially benefit from a one-year reduction in the period of Ineligibility

-- under Code Article 10.8.1 (if applicable) or to seek to enter into a case resolution agreement under Code Article 10.8.2; and - h) Any matters relating to Provisional Suspension (including the possibility for the Athlete to accept a voluntary Provisional Suspension) as per Article 6 (if applicable). - 5.1.2.2 In addition, in the event that the Adverse Analytical Finding relates to the Prohibited Substances set out below, the Results Management Authority shall: - a) Salbutamol or Formoterol: draw the attention of the Athlete in the notification letter that the Athlete can prove, through a controlled pharmacokinetic study, that the Adverse Analytical Finding was the consequence of a Therapeutic dose by inhalation up to the maximum dose indicated under class S3 of the Prohibited List.
+- f) The opportunity for the Athlete to provide an explanation within a short deadline; - g) The opportunity for the Athlete to provide Substantial Assistance as set out under Code Article 10.7.1, to admit the anti-doping rule violation and potentially benefit from a one-year reduction in the period of Ineligibility under Code Article 10.8.1 (if applicable) or to seek to enter into a case resolution agreement under Code Article 10.8.2; and - h) Any matters relating to Provisional Suspension (including the possibility for the Athlete to accept a voluntary Provisional Suspension) as per Article 6 (if applicable). - 5.1.2.2 In addition, in the event that the Adverse Analytical Finding relates to the Prohibited Substances set out below, the Results Management Authority shall: - a) Salbutamol or Formoterol: draw the attention of the Athlete in the notification letter that the Athlete can prove, through a controlled pharmacokinetic study, that the Adverse Analytical Finding was the consequence of a Therapeutic dose by inhalation up to the maximum dose indicated under class S3 of the Prohibited List.
 The Athlete's attention shall in addition be drawn to the key guiding principles for a controlled pharmacokinetic study and they shall be provided with a list of Laboratories, which could perform the controlled pharmacokinetic study.
-The Athlete shall be granted a deadline of seven (7) days to indicate whether they intend to undertake a controlled pharmacokinetic study, failing which the Results Management Authority may proceed with the Results Management; - Urinary human chorionic gonadotrophin: follow the procedures set out at Article 6 of the TD2019CG/LH or any subsequent version of the Technical Document; - c) Other Prohibited Substance subject to specific Results Management requirements in a Technical Document or other document issued by WADA: follow the procedures set out in the relevant Technical Document or other document issued by WADA. - 5.1.2.3 The Results Management Authority shall also indicate the scheduled date, time and place for the "B" Sample analysis for the eventuality that the Athlete or Results Management Authority chooses to request an analysis of the "B" Sample; it shall do so either in the notification letter described in Article 5.1.2.1 or in a subsequent letter promptly after the Athlete (or the Results Management Authority) has requested the "B" Sample analysis.
+The Athlete shall be granted a deadline of seven (7) days to indicate whether they intend to undertake a controlled pharmacokinetic study, failing which the Results Management Authority may proceed with the Results Management; - b) Urinary human chorionic gonadotrophin: follow the procedures set out at Article 6 of the 2019 Technical Document for the Reporting & Management of Urinary Human Chorionic Gonadotrophin (hCG) and Luteinizing Hormone (LH) Findings in Male Athletes (TD2019CG/LH) or any subsequent version of the Technical Document; - c) Other Prohibited Substance subject to specific Results Management requirements in a Technical Document or other document issued by WADA: follow the procedures set out in the relevant Technical Document or other document issued by WADA. - 5.1.2.3 The Results Management Authority shall also indicate the scheduled date, time and place for the "B" Sample analysis for the eventuality that the Athlete or Results Management Authority chooses to request an analysis of the "B" Sample; it shall do so either in the notification letter described in Article 5.1.2.1 or in a subsequent letter promptly after the Athlete (or the Results Management Authority) has requested the "B" Sample analysis.

-[Comment to Article 5.1.2.3: As per Article 5.3.4.5.4.8.5 of the International Standard for Laboratories, the "B" Sample confirmation should be performed as soon as possible, and no later than three (3) months, following the reporting of the "A" Sample Adverse Analytical Finding.
+[Comment to Article 5.1.2.3: As per Article 5.3.4.5.4.8.5.3.6.2.3] of the International Standard for Laboratories, the "B" Sample confirmation should be performed as soon as possible, and no later than three (3) months, following the reporting of the "A" Sample Adverse Analytical Finding.

 The timing of the "B" Sample confirmation analysis may be strictly fixed in the short term with no postponement possible, when circumstances so justify it.

-This can notably and without limitation be the case in the context of Testing during or immediately before or after Major Events, or when the further
+This can notably and without limitation be the case in the context of Testing during or immediately before or after Major Events, or when the further postponement of the "B" Sample analysis could significantly increase the risk of Sample degradation.]